covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 {{%/ code-blocks %}}

-Add an .envrc file to ~/bsp-agent and add the private key to your operator account address.
-(See below on how to do this for this workshop).
+Add an .envrc file to `~/bsp-agent` and add the private key to your operator account address.

 {{% code-blocks %}}
 ```json